-An extensive reef system runs along Little Bahama Bank's edge; sea gardens, caves, and colorful reefs rim the bank all the way from the West End to Freeport-Lucaya and beyond.
-The variety of dive sites suits everyone from the novice to the advanced diver, and range from 10 to 100-plus feet deep.
+An extensive reef system runs along Little Bahama Bank's edge; sea gardens, caves, and colorful reefs rim the bank all the way from the West End to Freeport–Lucaya and beyond.
+The variety of dive sites suits everyone from the novice to the advanced diver, and ranges from 10 to 100-plus feet deep.
 Many dive operators offer a "discover" or "resort" course where first-timers can try out open-water scuba diving with a short pool course and an instructor at their side.

 Ben's Cave and Blue Hole.
 A horseshoe-shaped ledge overlooks this blue hole in 40 to 60 feet of water.
 Certified cavern divers can further explore the depths of the cave with guided groups from UNEXSO or Calabash Adventure Tours.
 Otherwise, interested visitors can view it above ground when visiting the Lucayan National Park.
 Lucayan National Park, Grand Bahama Hwy., Lucaya, Grand Bahama Island.

 Pygmy Caves.
 For moderately experienced divers, Pygmy Caves provides a formation of overgrown ledges that cut into the reef.

 Sea Hunt.
 This shallow dive is named for the Sea Hunt television show, portions of which were filmed here.

 Shark Junction.
 One of Grand Bahama Island's signature dive sites, made famous by the UNEXSO dive operation, Shark Junction is a 45-foot dive where 4- to 6-foot reef sharks hang out, along with moray eels, stingrays, nurse sharks, and grouper.
 UNEXSO provides orientation and a shark feeding with its dives here.